ChatGPT 81018 Model

-A Discrete Geometric Toy Model for Scale Bridging from Planck Units to Cosmological Expansion
+A Discrete Geometric Toy Model with Sub-Extensive Constraints for Scale-Dependent Cosmological Expansion

 Authors: Bruce E. Camber and AI-assisted editing-and-review by (alphabetically)